velartrill/velartrill.github.io/orig/missing-in-action.md

 Niltar doesn't move when she hears knuckles rapping on her door.
 She doesn't move even when the lock chirps and the door slides back, despite the fact that she's lying half-dressed in bed, the bedclothes in chaos around her, her pillows stained with tears and her sheets stained with blood.

-"Hey, the UC teacher is getti—oh, fuck, holy fuck, Nili—!"
+"Hey, our UC instructor is getti—oh, fuck, holy fuck, Nili—!"

 Niltar doesn't respond as he slams the door and runs to her side.
 "Nili?
 Nili, please tell me you're okay…"